-I believe that any writer should aspire to live a life that is worth telling about.
+I believe that any writer should aspire to live a life that is worth telling.
 Personally, I get inspired by vagabonding.
 Wayfaring around the world and letting yourself be inspired by people and life.

-I believe that many writers struggle not because they are bad at writing, but because they have nothing to write about.
-If you are having writer’s block, put your pen down and go out into the world.
-Experience something real.
-Don’t be boring.
+I believe that many writers struggle, not because they are bad at writing, but because they have nothing to write about.
+If you have writer’s block, put your pen down and go out into the world—experience something real.
+Do not be boring.
 Do something out of the norm.
 Go to Tibet.
-Ride a camel.
-Tramp across Europe with no money.
+Ride a camel—Tramp across Europe with no money.
 Read a book you never have before.
 Make a bad decision.
 Sleep with a stranger.
 Do nothing for a day.

-I believe that in order to be a good writer you need to experience all facets of life.
+I believe that to be a good writer; you need to experience all facets of life.
 Go deep and truly soak yourself into the craziness that surrounds us.
-Storys will follow.
+Story’s will follow.

-When I was in school all I got was F City baby.
-What I was good at however was to live a life on the edge.
-Although painful sometimes, my life was everything but boring.
+When I was in school, all I got was F City baby.
+What I was good at, however, was to live a life on the edge.
+Although painful sometimes, my life is everything but boring.

-Try everything, fail often and love deeply.
+Try everything, often fail, and love deeply.
 If you want to be a writer, become the hero of your own story.
-If you cannot be inspired by life don’t write then.
-If after long journeys across the world, words are not flowing out of you don’t do it then.
+If you cannot be inspired by life, do not then write.
+If, after long journeys across the world, words are not flowing out of you, then do not do it.

 I believe that writing should not be boring.
-It’s about communicating emotions.
+It is about communicating emotions.
 Something real and authentic.
-In order to make people laugh, make people cry. make people break out you to a degree have understood your own passion.
+To make people laugh, to make people cry, to make people break out to a degree to have understood your own passion.
 Capitalise on it.

 But what if you have not found your passion yet?

-When people asked me to find out what their passion is I normally point to four questions.
+When people asked me how to find out what their passion is, I normally point to four questions.

-- What is the job you would be doing if you would not need a job?
+- What is the job you would be doing if you did not need a job?